-(1) Canadian Dollar Offered Rate ("CDOR").

-dollars.
+The Company is exposed to the risk of changes in the U.S./Canadian dollar exchange rate ("USD/CAD") on crude oil sales based on U.S. dollar benchmark prices and commodity contracts that are settled in U.S. dollars.
 Foreign exchange risk is mitigated by entering into Canadian dollar denominated commodity risk management contracts or foreign exchange contracts.
 The Company assesses the effects of movement in USD/CAD on income before tax.
 When assessing the potential impact of these USD/CAD changes, the Company believes 0.01 volatility is a reasonable measure.
 An increase or decrease of 0.01 in USD/CAD would have resulted in the following impact to unrealized gains (losses) on risk management contracts and net income (loss) before tax: